Skip to main content

 <Old CVM State> + <Op> => <New CVM State> + <Result>

-Results from Op execution must be either:
+Results from Op execution can be either:

 • A valid CVM data object